Makhan Singh (trade unionist): Indian independence movement

-Kenyan Freedom Movement
+Kenyan independence movement

 In Kenya he had done something unprecedented.
-In the month of April, the Sikh radical who had spearheaded the trade union movement in Kenya gave a call in Nairobi for Uhuru Sasa, a Kiswahili expression meaning Freedom Now.
+In the month of April, Makhan Singh gave a call in Nairobi for Uhuru Sasa, a Kiswahili expression meaning Freedom Now.
 For the first time, someone had commanded the British to grant complete independence to their territories in East Africa.

 In 1935, he formed the Labour Trade Union of Kenya and, in 1949, he and Fred Kubai formed the East African Trade Union Congress, the first central organization of trade unions in Kenya.

 After having spoken out in clear and strong terms against British occupation and colonial rule in Kenya on 23 April 1950 at Nairobi's Kaloleni Halls, Makhan Singh was arrested within 21 days on 15 May.
 He had inadvertently given the British colonial masters an opportunity to silence him.
 At a trial in Nyeri, Chanan Singh (later Justice Chanan Singh) defended him eloquently and with rigour.
 He was acquitted.

 While in jail he still organized strikes and fasts.
 Although the greatest feat of his power was from 1951 to 1955, where he issued the Sector Nairobi, Kenya Trade Union to stop trading with Britain altogether.
-This move caused chaos in Britain and he started bring called the Maharaja of Nairobi.
-The move also caused havoc in the Kenyan population as inflation and prices skyrocketed.
-This kickstarted the Mau Mau Rebellion which he provided arms and ammunition to.
-The Indian Government was still against him and asked for him to be hung in jail although the British refused.

 After he left jail in 1961 he was able to reset his Trade Union although Jomo Kenyatta and him, at the time partners with the same respect in society, were able to negotiate with the British to set up Kenya as a democracy, although he wanted it to be a Communist nation.
-Lots of his followers joined the Congo Crisis on the side of the Zaire Republic and he funded their arms and uniforms.